adeogo/micserah-restapi/README.md

 npm start
 ```

+User and Feed data are loaded in an array(to simulate a database) in the resources folder

-Open your api environment and verify the micserah-restapi is working by accessing:
+Open your api environment and verify the micserah-restapi is working by making post request to:
 `http://localhost:3000/`
 `http://localhost:3000/posts`